joseph1125/emoji-length-accuracy-benchmark/README.md

-# Calculate emoji length benchmark
+# Emoji length accuracy benchmark

 This benchmark aims at calculating accuracy of emojis via different packages.
 Unicode 13.1 emojis are used for the benchmark.